-Values-Driven Consulting to Advance Philanthropic Missions
+Values-Driven Consulting

 Bringing expertise and compassion.

 Natalie Bridgeman Fields is a senior consultant and philanthropic advisor dedicated to advancing justice-driven philanthropic missions.
-Natalie’s clients include individual donors, family offices, foundations, and larger institutions.
+Natalie’s clients include individual donors, family offices, foundations, and institutions.

 -